Knees and knee pain. Boy, do we work our knees…or at least

 disorder of atypical motor coordination of the limbs

-that stresses the knees unequally, putting them at risk of pain.
+that stresses the knees unevenly, putting them at risk of pain.
 (3) Understanding this

 helps your Burlington and Hamilton chiropractor guide treatment